Sumiza/SecureLogin/README.md

 3. Changes the ssh port, (security through obscurity joke here) but it will cut down on a lot of noise.

-4. Will install the Google autenticator and set it up to work with your password, ssh keys will bypass the 2FA.
+4. Will install the Google authenticator and set it up to work with your password, ssh keys will bypass the 2FA.